NorwegianVeterinaryInstitute/NVIcheckmate/README.md

 tools to facilitate data management and data reporting at the Norwegian Veterinary Institute (NVI).
 The NVIverse consists of the following
-packages: NVIconfig, NVIdb, NVIpretty, NVIbatch, OKplan, OKcheck, NVIcheckmate, NVIpackager.
+packages: NVIconfig, NVIdb, NVIpretty, NVIbatch, OKplan, OKcheck, NVIcheckmate, NVIpackager, NVIrpackages.
 See the vignette “Contribute to NVIcheckmate” for more information.

 The main purpose of `NVIcheckmate` is to provide checks and assertions for functions in `NVIverse` in the case that the checks and assertions